The best 2022 Oscar nominees for picture and sound and where to stream them

 Cancelling Netflix?
 This is the streaming service for real movie fans

-3 best sports documentaries to watch on Netflix this weekend (that aren't Drive to Survive)
+Check out the 3 best sports documentaries to watch on Netflix this weekend